Thanks to Lake Blackshear Resort for hosting my overnight accommodations. As always, reviews and opinions are 100% mine and unbiased.

 I stayed in the villas at Lake Blackshear Resort with my daughter, Peyton.
 Our comfortable accommodations had a mini-fridge, high-speed internet, complimentary bottled water, a screened-in porch for viewing the serene landscape, and two incredibly comfortable double beds.
 I loved the corner space with floor to ceiling windows covered with wooden blinds to allow great natural light while working in the chair and ottoman.
 The room’s color palate was pleasing to the eye and very relaxing.

-The Calming Property
+The Lake Blackshear Property

 The Lake Blackshear Resort has pristine grounds lying on the banks of and overlooking its namesake–the 1,800-acre Lake Blackshear, a man-made lake on the Flint River.
 While the property is really appealing and inviting, the sunsets should not be missed.